See how it works for your company: Post a sales or customer service job with Mercer Match for free for 30 days.

-But traditional qualifications and experience are no longer enough for a great hire.
+To be a successful candidate, traditional qualifications and experience are no longer enough for a great hire.
 Just ask Google CEO Eric Schmidt.

 "Over and over again, people, when they do hiring, say, 'I want a person that did X or Y or Z in their last job.'
 We want people who can deal with the future changes," Schmidt told CBS in an interview.
 "Businesses change so rapidly. … You're in much better off (position selecting) for people who are quick enough, who say, 'OK, there's a new problem.’
 I always believed at Google—and still believe—I don't know what the future holds, but I have the right people to help me figure it out, and that should be the primary criteria.”

 What Schmidt calls “intellectual flexibility”—the quality Google seeks most in new hires—can’t be easily ascertained by a candidate’s GPA, test scores, or even previous experience.
 We have created the perfect solution: Mercer Match.

 Leading companies like Google and Facebook are moving beyond the resume to identify great talent.
 But every organization, no matter the size, needs the right people to help them figure out the future.
 Over the past year our Innovation team conducted hundreds of discussions with clients across industries about the talent acquisition challenges they face.
 Here are the top concerns they shared: